Using multiple exposures of a raw photo to get more detail

 straight, but the process is now a little easier.

 The following example pictures are end results, resized to 400 pixels tall.

 Each one links to a set of images at 900 pixels tall

 showing the camera's own jpeg, various raw exposures, the result of the plugin,

 and various corrective measures after that.
 These are not necessarily the

 best way to process each of these pictures, but the process seems to work

 reliably on my subjects as well as on general views.

-If you are not aware, gimp-2.8 is the stable series, 2.9 is for
+If you are not aware, gimp-2.8 was the old stable series, 2.9 was for